 Short answer: Yes, but not for the same expenses.
 Any child or dependent care costs reimbursed through a Dependent Care Account must be excluded from the expenses you claim for the tax credit.

-You are allowed to use both a Dependent Care Account (DCA) and the Child and Dependent Care Tax Credit in the same tax year, but you cannot “double dip” by using the same dollars for both.
+You can use both a Dependent Care Account (DCA) and the Child and Dependent Care Tax Credit in the same tax year, but you cannot “double dip” by using the same dollars for both.

 Sources